 Philip found Nathanael and told him

-Why Philip went in search of Nathanael from Cana (Jn 21:2) and shared what he saw in Jesus?
-Probably Nathanael had better knowledge of the Law and the Prophets and sought confirmation from him.
-Philip understood Jesus as the son of Joseph and a divine person from Nazareth.
-Whereas, after meeting with Jesus, Nathanael could affirm Jesus as the Son of God.
-That motivated both to follow Jesus and work as a team with Him and for him after His resurrection.
-Philip meeting Nathanael is parallel to Andrew introducing Jesus to his brother Simon stating, “We have found the Messiah” (Jn 1:41).
+Why did Philip search for Nathanael from Cana (Jn 21:2) and share what he saw in Jesus?
+Since Nathanael had better knowledge of the Law and the Prophets, he probably sought confirmation from him.
+Philip understood Jesus as the son of Joseph and a divine person from Nazareth, whereas, after meeting with Jesus, Nathanael could affirm Jesus as the Son of God.
+That motivated both Philip and Nathanael to follow Jesus and work as a team with Him and live for his mission after His resurrection.
+Philip meeting Nathanael is parallel to Andrew introducing Jesus to his brother Simon, stating, “We have found the Messiah” (Jn 1:41).

 “We have found the one …”

-Philip used the plural “we” to indicate that besides him there are others like Andrew and Peter who have found Jesus as the fulfillment of the promise of a Saviour mentioned in the Law and the Prophets.
+Philip used the plural “we” to show that besides him there are others like Andrew and Peter who have found Jesus as the fulfilment of the promise of a Saviour mentioned in the Law and the Prophets.

 “We have found the one …”

-Instead of using “a person” Philp used “the one” to indicate the specific person who is the Christ.
+Instead of using “a person” Philp used “the one” to show the specific person who is the Christ.

 About whom Moses wrote in the law, and also the prophets

-Through the Prophet Jeremiah the LORD said, “See, days are coming – oracle of the LORD – when I will raise up a righteous branch for David; As king he shall reign and govern wisely, he shall do what is just and right in the land.
+Through the Prophet Jeremiah, the LORD said, “See, the days are coming – oracle of the LORD – when I will raise up a righteous branch for David; as king he shall reign and govern wisely, he shall do what is just and right in the land.
 In his days Judah shall be saved, Israel shall dwell in security.
-This is the name to be given him: ‘The LORD our justice’” (Jr 23:5-6).
+This is the name to be given him: ‘The LORD our justice’” (Jer 23:5-6).
 Several prophets gave hope to the Israelites on the Messiah to come.
 So, they were waiting for this significant event to happen.
-Philip was excited to assure that it was Jesus of Nazareth whom he found with other disciples of Jesus.
-He wanted to confirm that with his scholarly friend Nathanael.

 Jesus, son of Joseph

-While Jesus led a humble life in Nazareth along with Joseph and Mary until he was 30, he was known as the son of Joseph.
-Most people did not know of His virgin birth and that Joseph was his foster father.
+Jesus, who led a humble life in Nazareth along with Joseph and Mary until he was 30, was known as the son of Joseph.
+Most people did not know of his virgin birth and that Joseph was his foster father.
 A child could also be titled as the son of his legal father.
-Joseph was legally married to Mary the virgin mother of Jesus.
-There are other instances when people used “son of Joseph” for Jesus (Lk 4:22, Jn 6:42).
-When Mary found 12-year-old Jesus in the Temple after searching him for three days she said of Joseph as his father.
-“Your father and I have been looking for you with great anxiety” (Lk 2:48).
-So, it was natural that Philip also understood Jesus as son of Joseph which was the common belief of the time.
+Joseph was legally married to Mary, the virgin mother of Jesus.
+There are other instances when he was referred to as “son of Joseph” (Lk 4:22, Jn 6:42).
+When Mary found 12-year-old Jesus in the Temple after searching for him for three days, she said of Joseph, “Your father and I have been looking for you with great anxiety” (Lk 2:48).
+So, it was natural that Philip also understood Jesus as the son of Joseph, which was the common belief of the time.

 Jesus from Nazareth

-Since several persons have the same name, the ancient Jews used to add either the father’s name or the native place to the name for better identification.
-Examples for adding names of places to a person’s name in the Bible are Mary Magdalene (Lk 8:2), Simon the Cyrene (Lk 23:26), and Joseph of Arimathea (Lk 23:51).
+Since several people have the same name, the ancient Jews used to add either the father’s name or that of their native place to the name for better identification.
+Examples of adding names of places to a person’s name in the Bible are Mary of Magdala (Lk 8:2), Simon of Cyrene (Lk 23:26), and Joseph of Arimathea (Lk 23:51).
 Though Jesus was born in Bethlehem, he spent most of his lifetime in Nazareth until his public ministry.
 Hence, he was also known as Jesus of Nazareth.
-That according to Matthew was the fulfillment of prophesies that “He shall be called a Nazorean” (Mt 2:23).
-Philip and Nathanael know Nazareth because it was only three hours walk from Cana, the native place of Nathanael.
+That, according to Matthew, was the fulfilment of the prophecy that “He shall be called a Nazorean” (Mt 2:23).
+Philip and Nathanael knew Nazareth because it was only three hours’ walk from Cana, the native place of Nathanael.

-(46) But Nathanael said to him, “Can anything good come from Nazareth?”
+(46) Nathanael replied, “Can anything good come from Nazareth?”
 Philip said to him, “Come and see.”

 “Can anything good come from Nazareth?”

-During the ministry of Jesus, Nazareth was a small, hilly, and fertile village 12 miles southwest of the Sea of Galilee.
+During the ministry of Jesus, Nazareth was a small, hilly, and fertile village 18 km southwest of the Sea of Galilee.
 Though Hellenistic (Greek) culture was widespread in Galilee, this village remained conservative, keeping all Jewish beliefs and traditions.
-People spoke Aramaic language that was the modern version of Hebrew.
+People spoke the Aramaic language that was the modern version of Hebrew.
 Jesus also spoke Aramaic.

-Joseph who was an artisan from Bethlehem, moved to Nazareth for economic prospects.
-Sepphoris, where Herod Antipas reconstructed the old city as his provincial capital, was only a few miles away from Nazareth.
-Sepphoris was a city of his father Herod the Great that Romans destroyed after his death.
+Joseph, an artisan from Bethlehem, moved to Nazareth for economic prospects.
+Sepphoris, where Herod Antipas reconstructed the old city as his provincial capital, was only a few kilometres away from Nazareth.
+Sepphoris was a city of his father, Herod the Great, that the Romans had destroyed after his death.
 Because of the demand for artisans for the reconstruction of that luxurious Greek-style city, Joseph and Jesus could find work there.
-Mary’s father Joachim was from Nazareth, and her mother Anne was from Bethlehem.
+Mary’s father, Joachim, was from Nazareth, and her mother, Anne, was from Bethlehem.